-The data and analysis in this article contribute to several debates taking place in the visitor-serving industry right now from crowd-curated exhibits and the education vs. entertainment debate, to implications regarding participation in last week’s March for Science.
+The data and analysis in this article contribute to several debates taking place in the visitor-serving industry right now from crowd-curated exhibits and the “education vs. entertainment” debate to implications regarding participation in last week’s March for Science.
 Knowing how much people trust museums is important information for developing relevant and sustainable organizations.
 But data reveals that being trusted comes with the responsibility to communicate action and recommend mission-driven behaviors.

 Museums have the superpower of public trust.
 Like your superpower of being facilitators of shared experiences, you may not even realize the importance of this superpower.
 Remember: Your organization may declare importance, but the market determines relevance.
 Here is what the market thinks about cultural organizations when it comes to credibility, trust, and their duties to the communities they serve.

 Museums are highly credible sources of information

 Aquariums, art museums, history museums, science centers/museums, natural history museums, and zoos are highly credible sources of information.
 And, as the data indicate, these values aren’t merely good, they’re rather fantastic!
 With values in the upper-seventies, there is a strong level of agreement with the statement “[Cultural entity type] is a highly credible source of information.”